Chadowo/mruby-examples/README.md

 Make sure to have [MRuby](https://mruby.org/) installed, see [here](https://github.com/mruby/mruby#how-to-get-mruby).

-If you are on linux chances are MRuby is already in the package repositories of your distro! then you'll need to use your distro specific package manager to install it, in Ubuntu for example:
+If you are on linux chances are MRuby is already in the package repositories of your distro! then you'll need to use your distro specific package manager to install it.
+Ej:

+APT:
 `sudo apt install libmruby-dev`

+DNF:
+`sudo dnf install mruby-devel`

+Pacman:
+`sudo pacman -S mruby`

-That will install all the development headers for MRuby.
+That will install all the development headers needed to use MRuby.

 ### Build